Angry China stages more drills near Taiwan as U.S. lawmakers visit | Law-Order

 - China

-China's military said it carried out more exercises near Taiwan on Monday as a group of U.S. lawmakers visited the Chinese-claimed island and met President Tsai Ing-wen, in what Beijing said was an infringement of its sovereignty.
+China's military said it carried out more exercises near Taiwan on Monday as a group of U.S. lawmakers visited the Chinese-claimed island and met President Tsai Ing-wen, who said her government was committed to maintaining stability.
+The five U.S. lawmakers, led by Senator Ed Markey, arrived in Taipei on an unannounced visit late on Sunday, the second high-level group to visit following that of U.S. House of Representatives Speaker Nancy Pelosi in early August, which set off several days of Chinese war games.

 Taiwan Premier Su Tseng-chang said they would not be deterred by China's response to such visits by foreign friends.
 "We can't just do nothing because there is an evil neighbour next door, and not dare to let visitors or friends come," he told reporters.